mkiganane20/Group-5_Phase_Four_Project/README.md

 - How do different KNN settings (k-values and similarity metrics) impact prediction accuracy?

 ## Business Problem
-How can we leverage user ratings and tagging behavior to improve personalized movie recommendations, thereby increasing user engagement and satisfaction for a movie recommendation platform?
+Can we leverage user ratings and tagging behavior to improve personalized movie recommendations, thereby increasing user engagement and satisfaction for a movie recommendation platform?

 ## Data
 The dataset from [MovieLens](https://grouplens.org/datasets/movielens/latest/), a movie recommendation platform, captures user activity in the form of 5-star ratings and free-text tags.
 It includes 100,836 ratings and 3,683 tag entries for a total of 9,742 movies.
 These interactions were recorded by 610 randomly selected users between March 29, 1996, and September 24, 2018.
 The dataset itself was compiled on September 26, 2018.